marlls1989/hbcn_constrainer/README.md

 ```bash
 hbcn analyse [OPTIONS] <INPUT>
 ```
 - **Description**: Estimate the virtual-delay cycle-time, it can be used to tune the circuit performance.
-Use `--depth` to analyze cycle depth instead of weighted cycle time.
+Use `--depth` to analyse cycle depth instead of weighted cycle time.
 - **Arguments**:
   - `<INPUT>`: HBCN input file (default) or structural graph input file if `--structural` is passed
 - **Options**: